Beretta Cheetah: F versions

 Introduced around 1988, the F versions of models 81, 82, 84 and 85 introduced the "combat" trigger guard with a squared-off front that allows for a finger hold, plastic grips, a proprietary "Bruniton" finish, a chrome-plated barrel and chamber, and a combination safety and decocker lever.
 Because the F version incorporates Bruniton, a chromed barrel and a squared trigger guard, much like the Beretta 92F, which had been released around the same time, Beretta added the similar F designation to the 84.
 The "F" means "Federale", or "Federal" in Italian, which was added to the 92 to denote its entry into United States federal government testing.

 FS versions

 Introduced around 1990, Beretta improved the decocker mechanism in models 81, 82, 84 and 85 to avoid the levers getting stuck in a "half" position.
 (The "F" versions could still be fired if the decocker levers were in the "half" position, and the frame area near the levers could be chipped.)
 The 81FS, 84FS, and 85FS were occasionally available in nickel finishes.
-The "FS" designation signifies either "Scivolo" (meaning "slide") or "Sicurezza" (meaning "patent" or safe") in Italian, due to the design's improved safety mechanism.
+The "FS" designation signifies "Sicura" (meaning "safety") in Italian, due to the design's improved safety mechanism.